AlexKordic/The-real-history-of-async-networking/README.md

 ## Berkeley sockets (1983)
 Our async networking trip begins with the legendary BSD nonblocking sockets from the early 80s.
 We had nonblocking sockets and accompanying event-loop mechanisms like select and poll before we even had the internet.

-These non-blocking socket interfaces are still used today and are the base of any async netwokring in any modern networking application.
+These non-blocking socket interfaces are still used today and are the base of any async networking in any modern networking application.
 Virtually unchanged, except for the evolution of event mechanisms like epoll and kqueue.

 You implement the event-loop by calling select or poll, which will return when any event has been fired (readable, writable) on any of the involved sockets.
 You then handle this event with your event-handler by either calling recv to receive the data or send to send data using the writable socket: